If inspectors believe that your work activities give rise to a risk of serious personal injury, they may issue you with a prohibition notice.

 The prohibition notice normally requires you to stop that activity straight away.
 You must not resume the activity until you have taken action to remove or control the risk.

 The prohibition notice will explain why the inspector thinks there is a risk of serious personal injury.

-It may also state:
+It will also state:

-- whether a law is being breached
+- which law is being breached

 - what you need to do to reduce or control that risk